alfredocartone3-oss/SCI_WEB_metadata/README.md

-Metadata for SCI-WEB project operated within the GRINS dataframe at different scales:
+Metadata for SCI-WEB project operated within the GRINS dataframe at different scales over 11 well-being domain for the analysis of territorial well-being individuated by Benessere Equo & Sostenibile (BES).
+Metadata for data on AMELIA platform includes:

 52 variables at NUTS3 between 2014 and 2021
 25 variables at LAU level for 2018 and 2021